iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > Unfortunately something is clearly wrong with this app.
 It worked perfectly until sometime in January or February.
 Now it will check for exposures for a while and then just stop.
 When I just checked, it had not checked for exposures for weeks.
 Reinstalling works but then it happens again a few weeks later.
 I see many other similar reports.<br> :date: __2021-04-22 04:15:15__

 > Only works if others are willing to participate ...<br> :date: __2021-04-13 14:42:26__

-> i felt safe when first installing this app.. i don't feel safe with it now.. . but was vaccinated April Fools Day.<br> :date: __2021-04-05 23:47:49__

 > My exposures haven't been checked since March 3.
 I've followed the instructions in the FAQs, but it still won't update.
 I even uninstalled and reinstalled the app. 🤷<br> :date: __2021-03-26 00:48:24__